davidrhoden/davidrhoden-basic-netlify/timeline/dirty-knives-played-mermaid-mar-1-2001.md

   - Dirty Knives

 ---
 I remember this show vaguely.
-Around this time there were tons of bands doing "baroque opop", vaguely Kinks-y stuff with portable organs.
+Around this time there were tons of bands doing "baroque pop", vaguely Kinks-y stuff with portable organs.
 Westbury Squares were practitioners.